Ludus latrunculorum: Sources

-The game of latrunculi is believed to be a variant of earlier Greek games known variously as Petteia, pessoí, psêphoi, poleis and pente grammaí, to which references are found as early as Homer's time.
+The game of latrunculi is believed to be a variant of earlier Greek games known variously as petteia, pessoí, psêphoi, poleis and pente grammaí, to which references are found as early as Homer's time.
 In Plato's Republic, Socrates' opponents are compared to "bad Petteia players, who are finally cornered and made unable to move."
-In the Phaedrus, Plato writes that these games come from Egypt, and a draughts-like game called Seega is known to have been played in ancient Egypt.
+In the Phaedrus, Plato writes that these games come from Egypt.
+Latrunculi is often compared to a draughts-like game with custodial capture, called seega, known in Egypt from the late 18th century.

-In his Onomasticon, the Greek writer Julius Pollux describes Poleis as follows:
+In his Onomasticon, the Greek writer Julius Pollux describes poleis as follows:

-The game played with many pieces is a board with spaces disposed among lines: the board is called the "city" and each piece is called a "dog;" the pieces are of two colors, and the art of the game consists in taking a piece of one color by enclosing it between two of the other color.
+The game played with many pieces is a board with spaces disposed among lines: the board is called the "city" and each piece is called a "dog"; the pieces are of two colors, and the art of the game consists in taking a piece of one color by enclosing it between two of the other color.

 Among the Romans, the first mention of latrunculi is found in the Roman author Varro (116–27 BC), in the tenth book of his De Lingua Latina ("On the Latin Language"), where he mentions the game in passing, comparing the grid on which it is played to the grid used for presenting declensions.
 An account of a game of latrunculi is given in the 1st-century AD Laus Pisonis:

 When you are weary with the weight of your studies, if perhaps you are pleased not to be inactive but to start games of skill, in a more clever way you vary the moves of your counters on the open board, and wars are fought out by a soldiery of glass, so that at one time a white counter traps blacks, and at another a black traps whites.
 Yet what counter has not fled from you?
 What counter gave way when you were its leader?
 What counter [of yours] though doomed to die has not destroyed its foe?
 Your battle line joins combat in a thousand ways: that counter, flying from a pursuer, itself makes a capture; another, which stood at a vantage point, comes from a position far retired; this one dares to trust itself to the struggle, and deceives an enemy advancing on its prey; that one risks dangerous traps, and, apparently entrapped itself, counter traps two opponents; this one is advanced to greater things, so that when the formation is broken, it may quickly burst into the columns, and so that, when the rampart is overthrown, it may devastate the closed walls.
-Meanwhile, however keenly the battle rages with cut-up soldiers, you conquer with a formation that is full, or bereft of only a few soldiers, and each of your hands rattles with its band of captives.
+Meanwhile, however keenly the battle rages with cut-up soldiers, you conquer with a formation, that is full, or bereft of only a few soldiers, and each of your hands rattles with its band of captives.